 - PRCVs illustrated in this plan are not intended to be a blanket prohibition on all development in every instance where they are identified.
-The policies, goals, and information listed in the plan inform how to balance development and PRCVs. - Protect and minimize impacts to public river corridor views from public and private development activities. - Protect and minimize impacts to public river corridor views from public and private vegetation management activities. - River corridor development should be located and designed to minimize adverse effects on the natural or scenic views of the river. - The City will prevent development that has a significant negative impact on key scenic views and encourages design which preserves, enhances, or creates key scenic views.
+The policies, goals, and information listed in the plan inform how to balance development and PRCVs. - Protect and minimize impacts to PRCVs from public and private development activities. - Protect and minimize impacts to PRCVs from public and private vegetation management activities. - Protect PRCVs located within the community and identified by other communities (adjacent or across the river). - River corridor development should be located and designed to minimize adverse effects on the natural or scenic views of the river. - The City will prevent development that has a significant negative impact on key scenic views and encourages design which preserves, enhances, or creates key scenic views.